 Salted Sea is the place for those who love oysters (there are at least four on the menu to start) and simple seafood like whole-roasted trout.

 Local 360 sounds like it might be the name of an overpriced rotating restaurant on the top floor of a hotel somewhere, but it's quite the contrary -- in fact, this Belltown spot earns its name by sourcing most of its ingredients within a 360-mile radius of Seattle.
-Brunch and dinner in this two-level, rustic, wood-paneled space offer a slew of modern takes on American favorite.
-Braised rabbit leg with vegetable ragout, mushroom bolognese, steak frites with red wine butter: it's the kind of comfort food you'd eat at home every night, if only you could.
+Both brunch and dinner at this two-level, rustic, wood-paneled space offer a slew of modern takes on American favorites -- braised rabbit leg with vegetable ragout, mushroom bolognese, steak frites with red wine butter.
+The kitchen is serving the best of classic home cooking, but with far more skill (and far more fabulous ingredients) than most can muster at home.

 Taking advantage of the space left when Oceanaire abruptly shuttered, BS is a 200 seat, similarly pimped fishstaurant slinging "unconstrained" creative seafood (and run by a married couple who previously worked at the old spot) done up with artful blue ac